Chabauty limits of groups of involutions in $SL(2,F)$ for local fields: Introduction

 \subsection{Acknowledgements}

 Ciobotaru was partially supported by the Institute of Mathematics of the Romanian Academy (IMAR), Bucharest, and The Mathematisches Forschungsinstitut Oberwolfach (MFO, Oberwolfach Research Institute for Mathematics).
 She would like to thank those two institutions for the perfect working conditions they provide.
-As well, Ciobotaru is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 754513 and The Aarhus University Research Foundation.
-Leitner acknowledges support from Afeka college of engineering.
-We thank Uri Bader, Linus Kramer, Thierry Stulemeijer, Maneesh Thakur, and Alain Valette for helpful discussions.
+As well, Ciobotaru is supported by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 754513, The Aarhus University Research Foundation, and a research grant (VIL53023) from VILLUM FONDEN.
+Leitner was supported by Afeka college of engineering.
+We thank Uri Bader, Linus Kramer, Thierry Stulemeijer, Maneesh Thakur, and Alain Valette for helpful discussions. \editA{We also thank the referee for an incredibly thorough job of making many suggestions which greatly improved the clarity and readability of the paper.}